benblack769/city_gen/notes.md

 You can think of this as different layers of transporations, a long distance one that goes high in the sky and short distance ones on the ground.

+This is not meant to look good, it is not meant to generate realistic-looking cities.
+It is meant to allow very fast route calculations that will help simulate crude spacial relationship phenomena like ghettos, districts, etc.

 ### Speed calculation

 In general, larger tiles should just about always have faster transit, and all pathing algorithms will assume this.

 ### Investment calculation

-Use tiling and the djikstras algorithms to find optimal paths of the people's routes.
+Use tiling and the altered djikstras algorithms to find optimal paths of the people's routes.
 Then find the optimal cost/benefit calculation.

-One thing to watch out here for is
+Consider comparing cost of transit investment to other region wide costs.

+Consider calculating a list of best tiles to improve to save computation time (as is currently done).
+Watch out for bad descisions here, though.

+Under current plan, it is not possible to not allow people to live, work, etc on tiles with high investment to create more realistic looking cities, but it can be part of a property cost evaluation (it takes up space, driving up prices).

+## Land prices

+Prices will affect investment and firm and worker housing purchases.
+People will "buy" some land, when they move there, if their wealth attribute is high enough.

+Roads will similarly increase in price as land prices increase.

 ## Routes:

+People will have routes to go from home to work.
+Eventually, this should be explanded to include things like

+* lunch joints
+* community centers (churches, schools, charities)
+* coffee shops
+* friend's homes
+* and more

+People use the algorithm described above to find optimal paths between these places.

-Interactions:
+## Interactions:

-People while commuting to various destinations and in their home tile of all sizes, will have
+People, at home, work, other route destinations, and while commuting to those various destinations, will have some chance of interacting with the people around them.

+The larger the tile they pass through, there will be a much lower the chance of interacting.

+Interactions with people might create friendships, or might affect the attributes of those involved.

+Peoples interactions with

+## Relationships

+Relationships are born and maintatined by interactions.
+Although attributes like discrimination factors will be involved, what really will make relationships grow and thrive are phisical interactions.

+## Jobs